UWASEdjaria/Firebase-CRUD-Task-App/README.md

-# 📘 Project Title

-Firebase CRUD Task App (Next.js + TypeScript + Firebase)
+📘 Firebase CRUD Task App

+Next.js + TypeScript + Firebase + Tailwind CSS

+A protected CRUD application that allows users to register, log in, and manage tasks (create, read, update, delete) securely using Firebase Authentication and Firestore.
+Each user can view and manage only their own tasks, with a personalized dashboard greeting.

-# 🧩 1.
+🧩 1.
 Project Setup Steps
 🔹 Step 1: Create a new Next.js project

 Open your terminal and run: